pubyun/libvmod-gwist/README.rst

 * backend4(host, port)/backend6(host, port): finds the first matching IPv4/IPv6 server
 * backend_num(host, port): host must be an IP address

+If port is empty, it is parsed out of the host using host:port format.

 WARNING
 -------